 Are you interested in producing your own dairy – cow or goat milk, yogurt, cheese and more?
 A dairy animal can be a great investment, but which one should you choose?
 Will a cow be better for volume; will a goat be better for your smaller, city lot?
 Join me and a few of your favorite dairy-keeping homesteaders as we chat about backyard dairy.This question is such a good one that it got its very own chapter in The Do It Yourself Homestead – the book Joel Salatin called “A great addition to any homesteader’s library…”.
-Sign up to learn about the book’s release next week – get in on some special deals and freebies, too!
+Get your copy below!

 The How’s and Whys of Goat Milk…or Any Milk

 When we were first beginning our homesteading adventures, producing our own dairy wasn’t even part of the plan.
 Milk an animal?!
 That sounded like way too much work, to be honest.

 Eventually, though, after reading about the benefits of milk fresh from the animal and about the fantastic compostable manure a dairy animal can produce, we started to think maybe the idea wasn’t so crazy, after all.